shawngraham/hist1900/docs/2.Assessment/Benchmarking Your Memex.md

 + all of the above, plus (amongst other things and not necessarily limited to this):
 + use the canvas feature to visually mindmap how ideas/observations/sources interrelated
-	+ our online memex doesn't support canvas, so the student would have to take a screenshot and then add that screenshot to the memex, then embed it in a note with `![[canvas screenshot file]]`
+	+ our online memex doesn't support canvas, so the student would have to take a screenshot and then add that screenshot to the memex, then embed it in a note with `![[canvas screenshot file.png]]`
 + a use of the graph feature to visualize the linkages that exist; again, it'd have to be screenshotted
 + linkages to other students' memexes as appropriate
 + linkages to other web resources, including video, audio, podcasts, the blogposts of academics or research projects, etc.